s10wen/SO-Dark-Monokai-v3/README.md

-SO-Dark-Monokai-v3
+# SO-Dark-Monokai-v3

 A third version of the theme I tweaked, changing the toolbar icons to text and fixing an issue with the latest release of Chrome Canary.

 https://github.com/simonowendesign/SO-Dark-Monokai-v3

-Taken from the below and tweaked by Simon Owen (@simonowendesign)
+## Installation:

+1. Find your Chrome's user stylesheets directory:

+   Mac: ~/Library/Application Support/Google/Chrome/Default/User StyleSheets/
+   Windows: C:\Users\**Your Username**\AppData\Local\Google\Chrome\User Data\Default\User StyleSheets\
+   Ubuntu (Chromium): ~/.config/chromium/Default/User StyleSheets/

+2. Replace the existing "Custom.css" file with this one

+3. No restart needed, changes are applied immediately

-Preview:
+## Preview:

 <img src="http://farm9.staticflickr.com/8341/8283027217_66d3cbb926_b.jpg" />

 <a href="http://farm9.staticflickr.com/8341/8283027217_66d3cbb926_b.jpg">Full size preview</a>

+## Credits

+Taken from the below and tweaked by Simon Owen (@simonowendesign)

 IR_Dark_Monokai
 Designed and developed by Andres Pagella (@mapagella)